 A computer, being the most useful tool any of us have, is well worth taking care of.
 Uninstall unused software to access more RAM and help speed up load time.
 Delete cookies and cache relatively often to keep your internet browsers up to speed and refreshed.
 Organize documents and files to be able to easily find things in the future.

 Finally, it’s important to back up the system and prepare for the eventual doomsday.
 Most people skip protection, but losing information can really hurt productivity after a crash.

 4. Find Useful Apps

 Browse for phone apps that help with the type of work you do.
 There are dozens of helpful apps out there, and many that are specific to exactly what you need.
-Another good thing to download are task organizers with reminders and lists to stay focused.
-Learn how to use virtual assistants that are pre installed on your phone, since they may help for immediate needs.
+Another good thing to download is a task organizer with reminders and lists to stay focused.
+Learn how to use virtual assistants that are pre-installed on your phone since they may help with immediate needs.

 Instead of procrastinating by watching TV or mindlessly surfing the web and social media, try some more productive time killers.
 Time is too valuable to waste.

 It is way too common for people to flood themselves with caffeine and junk food to save time.
 This does not aid in productivity and probably makes things worse.
 Drinking caffeine may help at the moment, but it sure doesn’t last long.
 And all those quick meals are no better.

 Food has a direct impact on cognitive performance; fruits and vegetables are brain food.
 As with any other investment, you get back what you put in.